OrchardCMS/OrchardCore/src/docs/reference/core/Shells/README.md

 ## Migrate From Files

-The `MigratFromFiles` option is available for both the Azure Shells and Database Shells Configuration providers to assist migrating from an existing `App_Data` configuration.
+The `MigrateFromFiles` option is available for both the Azure Shells and Database Shells Configuration providers to assist migrating from an existing `App_Data` configuration.

 When enabled the Shell Configuration provider will first check to see if a configuration exists for a given tenant